juev/awesome-stars/README.md

 - [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) – Guide to using YubiKey for GnuPG and SSH
 - [geek-cookbook/geek-cookbook](https://github.com/geek-cookbook/geek-cookbook) – The "Geek's Cookbook" is a collection of guides for establishing your own highly-available "private cloud" and using it to run self-hosted services such as GitLab, Plex, NextCloud, etc.
 - [go101/go101](https://github.com/go101/go101) – An up-to-date (unofficial) knowledge base for Go programming self learning
-- [google/docsy](https://github.com/google/docsy) – A set of Hugo doc templates for launching open source content.
+- [google/docsy](https://github.com/google/docsy) – Hugo theme for open source documentation
 - [google/docsy-example](https://github.com/google/docsy-example) – An example documentation site using the Docsy Hugo theme
 - [pointbiz/bitaddress.org](https://github.com/pointbiz/bitaddress.org) – JavaScript Client-Side Bitcoin Wallet Generator
 - [rhazdon/hugo-theme-hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng) – Pretty basic theme for Hugo that covers all of the essentials.
 All you have to do is start typing!